The Global Energy Architecture Performance Index 2016 benchmarks energy systems of nations from across the world on three fundamental energy goals:

 2. Norway has an energy system characterized by a vast resource endowment generating considerable energy export revenues, and an electricity supply with a high share of low carbon energy.
 Norway is well integrated with European energy markets.

-4. France is the highest performer among the G20 countries – the World’s largest economies.
+4. France is the highest energy performer among the G20 countries – the World’s largest economies.
 Achieving high scores for environmental sustainability and energy access security compared to many other nations, France is well placed to succeed in further transitioning its energy system to achieve its energy policy targets.

 5. Denmark – a country at the global edge of integrating renewable energy production from wind in its electricity system - benefits from a high share of low carbon energy and its central positon at the crossroads of European and Nordic power markets.
 A good energy intensity score and a well- diversified energy mix are further strong-points of Denmark.